 - …and a whole lot more.

-How to prepare for a dieline creation?
+How to prepare for a dieline packaging design process?

 Accurate dielines are essential from the beginning.
 Variations in package design as small as a sixteenth of an inch can force you to rework your project.
 Brands must be ready for these meetings in advance while package design teams handle the minute details of package deconstruction, measurement, and production.
+Here's how you can set strategy for a dieline packaging design process:

-- Recognize the objectives of your package.
+- Recognize the objectives of your package

 What goals should your package achieve?
 What visual components are most crucial?
 Do compelling images or detailed lists of your value propositions serve your product better?
 Make sure you comprehend these ideas before the drafting process starts because your designer won't be able to provide you with the answers to these questions.

-- Recognize which components are necessary.
+- Recognize which components are necessary

 Depending on your product, you may be required by law to include components in your package.
 For instance, all foods must have nutrition labels that have been approved by the FDA, whereas cleaning supplies and other chemicals must have safety information on the labels.
+You can meet all the packaging label regulations easily with Artwork Flow's ComplyAI.
+From detecting missing allergens to ensuring you input the write nutrition value, ComplyAI can work wonders and prevent you from any nasty product recall.

 - Get feedback from various teams